b3nzuk3/passwordLocker/README.md

 # Password Locker

-This project was generated with [Python3.10](https://www.python.org/downloads/release/python-3100/) version 13.3.1.
+This project was generated with [Python3.10](https://www.python.org/downloads/release/python-3100/)
 #### This site is a Password Manager, Apr-26-2022
 ## Author
 #### By b3nzuk3